CodeTreatise/Learn-Angular20/angular_20_course_audit_report.md

 **General Notes:**
 - The file is well-organized, with a logical flow from problem to solution.
-- Use of diagrams and code samples enhances understanding.
+- Code samples and diagrams enhance understanding.
 - Accessibility could be improved with alt text for diagrams.
 - Consider adding more practical migration advice for teams with legacy codebases.